8none1/zengge_lednetwf/readme.md

  - Magic Hue
  - Bluetooth full colors selfie ring light

+There are other ZENGGE devices with similar names.
+For example, there are small black USB Bluetooth LED controllers bundled with light strips, which can be used with any WS2812B lights with 3-pin connector.
+They show up as "LEDnetWF0200A3" plus the last six digits of their MAC.
+While the app uses different commands than those below, they will still accept some of them (namely on/off, HSL colors and symphony, but with only 100 effects).

 ## Background
 I bought one of these neat looking RGB WW ring lamp things off [Ali Express](https://www.aliexpress.com/item/1005004712536400.html?spm=a2g0o.order_list.0.0.21ef1802Yiov0S):